Sinterklaas Day is our Favorite, Easiest Christmas Tradition

 1 – A new Ornament for Their Christmas Tree

 My children have their own tree in their bedroom to decorate with the ornaments that they accrue each year.
 When they grow up they will take these ornaments with them and start out their first Christmas as adults with a beautifully ornamented tree of their own.

-I’ve found them at D&W, Fruitbasket Flowerland, and of course, The Dutch Store.
+Chocolate initials are the mainstay of Sinterklaas treats.
+In West Michigan, I’ve found them at D&W, Fruitbasket Flowerland, Peter’s Gourmet in Grandville, and of course, The Dutch Store in Holland.

 Other notable Dutch treats include pepernoten (a type of gingerbread cookie), or the Dutch biscuits speculaas.

 But really, you can make up whatever treats you want to put into their boots!

 3 – A Special Toy to Celebrate the Season